 Are you addicted to stress?
-Check out these five Mindful Health® tips to help with your addiction.
+Check out these five Mindful Health® tips on how to reduce stress.

 According to the American Psychological Association, 20 percent of Americans describe their stress levels as extreme.
 Unfortunately, extreme levels of stress cause adrenaline to rush through your body, this creates a “natural high.”
 The endorphins and dopamine can become quite addictive, encouraging people to repeat this routine of stress and addiction.
 Stress addictions can be bad for your health, harming your immune system, causing insomnia, raising your blood sugar, and increasing your risk of diseases like cancer.

-- Step one: Consider a stress detox.
+- Step One: Consider a Stress Detox.
 To eliminate your stress addiction it’s important to reduce your stress.
 Try a stress detox weekend.
 You can go to a local spa or have a spa day at home.
-Give up you technological devices (your computer, smartphone, tablets, and other gadgets) for a weekend.
+Give up your technological devices (your computer, smartphone, tablets, and other gadgets) for a weekend.
 This will limit your distractions and noise pollution that may also contribute to your stress.
 Use your time to meditate, unwind, or simply enjoy a few moments of well-deserved silence.

 - Step Two: Develop Good Habits.
 Beat this bad stress habit by developing good habits instead.
 First, come up with a strategy to counteract your temptation.
 For a week, record when you indulge in your stress habit and analyze the data.
 You may discover why you stress and when you experience stress.
 You can then replace your stress habit with good habits (like visualization or meditation).
 And then reward yourself for not indulging in your stress.